credativ/plutono/docs/sources/datasources/opentsdb.md

 +++
 title = "OpenTSDB"
-description = "Guide for using OpenTSDB in Grafana" keywords = ["grafana", "opentsdb", "guide"] aliases = ["/docs/grafana/latest/features/opentsdb", "/docs/grafana/latest/features/datasources/opentsdb/"] weight = 1100
+description = "Guide for using OpenTSDB in Plutono" keywords = ["plutono", "opentsdb", "guide"] aliases = ["/docs/plutono/latest/features/opentsdb", "/docs/plutono/latest/features/datasources/opentsdb/"] weight = 1100
 +++

-# Using OpenTSDB in Grafana
+# Using OpenTSDB in Plutono

-Grafana ships with advanced support for OpenTSDB.
+Plutono ships with advanced support for OpenTSDB.
 This topic explains options, variables, querying, and other options specific to the OpenTSDB data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

 ## OpenTSDB settings